Updated May 30, 2023

 - A window opens with some templates below and a search bar on the top.

-- Now, if we don’t use the template from below, we can search the template from the search bar.
+- Now, if we don’t use the template below, we can search the template from the search bar.
 We’ll type “Business plan” and then can see the result.

 - Let us suppose we have selected a business template from the inbuilt templates.